Belong in Any Room: Specialist Support for People Navigating Anxiety, Visibility & Performance

 • Eradicate public speaking and public spotlight anxiety

-Options for Therapy
+Options for Support

 • Weekly or fortnightly sessions available.
 Most clients work with me for 8-16 sessions, some for longer, some do ad-hoc and book in as and when.
 It varies based on your specific goals and challenges.